Edifier

 Edifier, officially Beijing Edifier Technology Company, Ltd., is a Chinese audio equipment manufacturer that primarily produces speakers, music systems, and headphones for personal and home entertainment.

 Background

-Established in May 1996 in Beijing, China.
+Edifier was established in May 1996 in Beijing, China.

 There are 3,000 employees worldwide.

 In December 2011, Edifier announced the acquisition of 100% equity in the Japanese high-end-audio equipment maker STAX.